What you should do to ensure email deliverability with SendGrid

 References:

-By following the screen flow, SendGrid will automatically generate the records that should be added to DNS.
+Following the on-screen flow, SendGrid automatically generates the records that should be added to DNS.

-Add them to your DNS provider (Route53, Cloudflare, etc.), and click "Verify" on the SendGrid side to complete.
+Add these to your DNS provider (Route53, Cloudflare, etc.), then click "Verify" on the SendGrid side to complete.

 Keep "Automated Security" ON (default).
-SendGrid will automatically manage and rotate domain authentication keys.
+SendGrid will automatically handle key management and rotation for domain authentication.

-Note that the Domain Authentication screen flow also generates DMARC records (anti-spoofing policy).
-Since Gmail and Yahoo require DMARC for bulk senders, it's helpful that SendGrid incorporates this as part of domain authentication.
+Note that the Domain Authentication flow also generates DMARC records (anti-spoofing policy).
+Since Gmail and Yahoo now require DMARC for bulk senders, it's helpful that SendGrid incorporates this as part of domain authentication.

 Reference: Official Documentation

-Configure this from Settings > Sender Authentication (same screen as Step 1).
+Set this up from Settings > Sender Authentication (same screen as Step 1).

 This replaces click tracking links in emails from SendGrid's domain to your domain.

-Since spam filters also evaluate link destinations in emails, using your own domain ensures you're not affected by other SendGrid users' sending quality.
+Since spam filters also evaluate link destinations in emails, using your own domain prevents being affected by other SendGrid users' sending quality.

-If an option like "I would also like to brand the links for this domain" appears during Step 1, you can set it up simultaneously by checking it.
+If an option like "I would also like to brand the links for this domain" appears during Step 1, you can set it up simultaneously by checking this option.

 Step 3.
 Dedicated IP + IP Warm-up